nsidc/earthaccess/docs/contributing/development.md

 !!! info "Important"

     Currently, our integration tests are *flakey* and a small number of random failures are expected.
-When the integration test suite runs, it may retun a status code of 99 if the failure rate was less than an "acceptable" threshold.
-Since any non-zero status code is considered an error, your console and/or IDE wll consider this a failure by default.
+When the integration test suite runs, it may return a status code of 99 if the failure rate was less than an "acceptable" threshold.
+Since any non-zero status code is considered an error, your console and/or IDE will consider this a failure by default.
     `nox`, however, knows about this special status code and will report a success.
 To get pytest or your IDE to match this behavior, you can modify the special status code to be zero with the `EARTHACCESS_ALLOWABLE_FAILURE_STATUS_CODE` evnironment variable: